google/zetasql/docs/string_functions.md

  <tr>
     <td><code>T</code></td>
     <td>
-      Produces a string that is a valid ZetaSQL constant with a similar type to the value's type (maybe wider, or maybe string).
+      Produces a string that's a valid ZetaSQL constant with a similar type to the value's type (maybe wider, or maybe string).
       See <a href="#t_and_t_behavior">%t and %T behavior</a>.
     </td>